Basics of Computer Networking

 The layout arrangement of the different devices in a network.
 Common examples include: Bus, Star, Mesh, Ring, and Daisy chain.

 OSI stands for Open Systems Interconnection.
 It is a reference model that specifies standards for communications protocols and also the functionalities of each layer.
+The OSI has been developed by the International Organization For Standardization and it is 7 layer architecture.
+Each layer of OSI has different functions and each layer has to follow different protocols.

 A protocol is the set of rules or algorithms which define the way how two entities can communicate across the network and there exists different protocol defined at each layer of the OSI model.
 Few of such protocols are TCP, IP, UDP, ARP, DHCP, FTP and so on.